 Students in financial need are encouraged to apply.
 See procedures below.

 - The Charles and Mary MacLennan Bursaries in Music are awarded to students in Music who demonstrates artistic excellence in music (vocal, instrumental or other).
-There are two bursaries valued at $2,500 each.
+There are three bursaries valued at $2,500 each.

 - The Kathleen Stewart Memorial Bursary in Music is awarded to an undergraduate student in Music who demonstrates financial need and shows academic excellence as demonstrated by GPA.
 Preference is given to students studying Piano or Voice.